-RAW is an unsettling film that gets under your skin and stays there like a terrible, tunneling disease.
+RAW is an unsettling film that gets under your skin and stays there like a terrible, tunnelling disease.
 Some of the early scenes are the most compelling as Justine (Garance Marillier) joins her older sister Alexia (Ella Rumpf) at veterinary college.
 The newbie is thrown into a radical hazing that provides both the trigger and the horrific backdrop for everything to come.
 Right from the opening, this is a disrupted world of violent disorder where responsible adults have little presence and zero power over the young.

 Over an unflinching 99mins, we see Justine turn from naive vegetarian to snarling, meat-ripping animal.
 Julia Ducournau’s camera shows the full horror of her descent, one virtuoso sequence revealing Justine’s newfound hunger in all its gristle-crunching glory.
 The initially dispassionate responses from her sibling to this and other atrocities compounds RAW’s Cronenbergian DNA, polluting the film’s world with an appetite for perverted carnality.
 Occasionally peppered with high-steaks humour, these sequences can prompt audiences to gasp as well as giggle, giving rise to many an argument about the film’s merits that last long after the lights come back on.